About the Surrey Hills

-There are so many different areas under the Surrey Hills umbrella and terms that people use to describe different areas that I thought I’d write a page to try and help people understand how everything fits together as it can get quite confusing!
+There are so many different areas under the Surrey Hills umbrella and terms that people use to describe different areas, so this page tries to help people understand how everything fits together as it can get quite confusing!

-From reading various forums, people do seem confused with the Surrey Hills compared to the dedicated trail centres that have opened up around Britain.
-For me, the main differences you need to understand when visiting the Surrey Hills to go mountain biking are:
+Compared to the dedicated trail centres that have opened up around Britain, the Surrey Hills have a number of differences you need to understand when visiting to go mountain biking:

-- There’s no visitor centre with facilities or any one point of access.
+• There’s no visitor centre with facilities or any single point of access.
 You can join routes from a large number of places.
 You’ll need to plan and navigate your way to somewhere for refreshments or bring your own.

 There are a couple of local(ish) bike parks where you can go to get your fix of that type of riding.